 If you're naturally extroverted, be careful not to dominate the conversation.
 Get your views across, but be mindful that other people are there too.
 Drawing quieter people into the discussion wherever you can is not only kind, but it demonstrates excellent teamwork, leadership and empathy.

-But whatever your personality type, bear in mind that assessment centres aren't a competition – there's likely to be more than job available, and you'll gain nothing from trying to sabotage the other candidates.
+But whatever your personality type, bear in mind that assessment centres aren't a competition.
+There's likely to be more than one job available, and you'll gain nothing from trying to sabotage the other candidates.

 Stay motivated throughout the day

-Even if you think you've fluffed one session, go into the next one with an open mind and an eagerness to do well.
-As with anything in life, you can't change the past – you can only learn from your mistakes.
+Even if you think messed up one session, go into the next one with an open mind and an eagerness to do well.
+As with anything in life, you can't change the past.
+You can only learn from your mistakes.

-Not everyone is brilliant at everything, and the beauty of assessment centres is that you’re tested on many things, so you'll get your time to shine.
+Not everyone is brilliant at everything, and the beauty of assessment centres is that you're tested on many things.
+You'll get your time to shine.
 Just keep smiling and think positive.